asoft-labs/.github/.github/ISSUE_TEMPLATE/checklist.md

 ---
-name: "Bugreport with checklist"
+name: Checklist of the bug or feature
-about: Short description
+about: Description of the bug or feature

 ---